rolandlabana/roll-chat/README.md

 `localhost:3000`

+Then make sure you SHOW THE JAVA CONSOLE ON EACH BROWSWER WINDOW since currenlty messagages are not printed to the web page and have to be viewed on the console.

 Before running the code, make sure in addition to the libraries being installed on the server, make sure to have the correct directory structure:

 Here is a view of the directory where this file resides: